safing/docs/portmaster/implementation/overview.md

 [Dive deep into the Portmaster's technology](/portmaster/implementation/modules/core/)

+- Link to Portbase repo
+- Link to Portmaster repo

 ### Logging

-Every component writes logs so you understand what is going on.
-This also can crucially help us when debugging issues that arise.
+Every component writes logs so you can understand what is going on.
+This also crucially helps us when debugging issues that arise.

 [Find out how this is achieved](/portmaster/implementation/logs/)

+- Link to Portbase repo